adarshchavakula/PersonalizationProject/README.md

 * After how many times of listening to a track is a user more likely to start skipping the track?

 ### PartII Models Used : Nueral Network & SVD++
 We used a hybrid approach mixing a neural network and a SVD++ model with a periodicity term.
 The neural network incorporates recency into the model, identifying how user preferences shift over the duration of their listening history.
 The SVD++ brings in a collaborative filtering component by capturing songs that a user has not yet listened by identifying similarities between user-song pairs in the latent space.
-For more information look to the Project Results file.
+For more information look to the PartII Project Results file.

 ### Conclusion of Part II